infolangitcerah-stack/GenAI-Architect-Program/Week-06/README.md

-# ??
-Week 06 � Rise of the AI Agents
+# 🤖 Week 6 — “Rise of the AI Agents”

-## ?
-Lesson Summary
+## 🧩 Lesson Summary
-(Add your weekly lesson summary here)
+Explored AI Agents — how they think, remember, and act beyond automation.

-## ??
-Key Learnings
+## 💡 Key Learnings
-- Point 1
-- Point 2
-- Point 3
+- Built Telegram and Voice AI Agents
+- Integrated Tools, RAG, and Databases
+- Learned Multi-Agent Coordination using n8n + MCP

-## ??
-Reflection
+## 💭 Reflection
-> Your personal reflection for Week 6 ?
+> “An AI Agent is not built — it is *grown*, one layer of intelligence at a time.” 🌱
+Feeling proud of the progress this week! 💪